amolrv/amolrv.github.io/_posts/2022-08-02-code-that-stays-together.md

   - repositories
 ```

-In some projects, where I see team wanted to build modular monolith, they started to group based on some heuristic, that these pieces goes together probably we should modularize it.
+In some projects, where I see teams wanting to build a modular monolith, they start to group based on some heuristic, thinking these pieces go together and probably should be modularized.

 ```yaml
 - src